laradumps/laradumps-docs/docs/laravel/get-started/what-is-laradumps.md

 ## About

-LaraDumps is a lightweight app designed to boost your Laravel PHP coding and debugging experience.
+LaraDumps is a friendly app designed to boost your Laravel PHP coding and debugging experience.

 When using LaraDumps, you can see the result of your debug displayed in a standalone Desktop application.